JMendyk/Logicon/README.md

 In project's root folder, directory `dist` will be created with redistributable package for your platform.

-### Free port inputs/outputs reading/saving
+## Free port inputs/outputs reading/saving

 ![logicon_import_states](https://user-images.githubusercontent.com/9089004/34964042-ccf90a82-fa4b-11e7-887c-3a9a50563428.gif)

-Application lets user set values on free (not connected) inputs of gates in currently circuits and read values on free outputs to/from file.
-These files follow format (and should be saved with `json` extension):
+Application lets user set values on free (not connected) inputs of gates in circuit and read values of free outputs to/from file.
+These files follow format (and should be saved with `*.json` extension):

 ```json
 [